Burmese calendar

 The calendar has been used continuously in various Burmese states since its purported launch in 640 CE in the Sri Ksetra Kingdom, also called the Pyu era.
-It was also used as the official calendar in other mainland Southeast Asian kingdoms of Arakan, Lan Na, Xishuangbanna, Lan Xang, Siam, and Cambodia down to the late 19th century.
+It was also used as the official calendar in other mainland Southeast Asian kingdoms of Rakhine, Lan Na, Xishuangbanna, Lan Xang, Siam, and Cambodia down to the late 19th century.

 Today, the calendar is used in Myanmar as one of the two official calendars alongside the Gregorian calendar.
 It is still used to mark traditional holidays such as the Burmese New Year, and other traditional festivals, many of which are Burmese Buddhist in nature.

 History

 Origin

 The Burmese chronicles trace the origin of the Burmese calendar to ancient India with the introduction of the Kali Yuga Era in 3102 BCE.
 That seminal calendar is said to have been recalibrated by King Añjana (အဉ္စန), the maternal grandfather of the Buddha, in 691 BCE.
 That calendar in turn was recalibrated and replaced by the Buddhist Era with the starting year of 544 BCE.
 The Buddhist Era came to be adopted in the early Pyu city-states by the beginning of the Common Era.
 Then in 78 CE, a new era called the Shalivahana era, also called Sakra Era or Saka Era, was launched in India.
 Two years later the new era was adopted in the Pyu state of Sri Ksetra, and the era later spread to the rest of the Pyu states.

 According to the chronicles, the Pagan Kingdom at first followed the prevailing Saka Pyu Era, but in 640 CE King Popa Sawrahan (r.
 613–640) recalibrated the calendar, naming the new era Kawza Thekkarit (ကောဇာ သက္ကရာဇ် [kɔ́zà θɛʔkəɹɪʔ]) with a Year Zero starting date of 22 March 638 CE.
 It was used as the civil calendar, while the Buddhist Era remained in use as the religious calendar.

 Scholarship accepts the chronicle narrative regarding the North Indian origin of the calendar and the chronology of adoption in Burma up to the Mahāsakaraj Era.
 Recent research suggests that the Gupta Era (epochal year of 320 CE) may also have been in use in the Pyu states.
 Mainstream scholarship, however, holds that the recalibrated calendar was launched at Sri Ksetra, and later adopted by the upstart principality of Pagan.